yaseenaljamal/open-source-policy/practice.md

 When a repository is no longer useful, it should be deprecated.
 This may be because the work has been incorporated into another repository, the project is unmaintained and out-of-date, or some other reason.

 In order to preserve repository metadata like pull request discussions and issues, the repository should not be deleted or made private.
 Instead, a prominent deprecation notice should be added.
 This notice should include the project's status as deprecated, a reason for the deprecation, and (if applicable) a link to the repository where work is continuing.
 The deprecation notice should be added to the top of the project's `README`, and the description field should be changed to reflect the project's status as deprecated.

+Additionally, add the "[unmaintained](https://github.com/search?q=topic%3Aunmaintained+org%3A18F+fork%3Atrue)" topic in GitHub for ease of filtering.

 ### Exceptions